 This afternoon you will learn about Conditionals within English grammar.
 This session will take you through the various approaches of how to teach Conditionals to your students using the engage, study and activate process and ways to deliver the class in a fun and dynamic way.

 13:00 - 14:00: Lunch!

 Rome is full of fabulous cafes and restaurants with some of the best food in the world.
 The Antico Forno alle Serpenti is one of the historic cafes in the Monti district located in Via dei Serpenti in Rome.
 Here you can get some of the best breads and pizzas at great prices!
 Doppio Gusto on Via Venttiquatro Maggio and Caesar Pizza on Via Magnanapoli are also excellent places to grab a slice of Italian pizza!

 Today you are going to learn about error correction & collection techniques.
-In groups you will discuss the errors you have heard your students making during the teaching practice sessions.
+In groups, you will discuss the errors you have heard your students made during the teaching practice sessions.
 You will then learn how to collect and correct your student’s errors in different ways and then role-play the new techniques learned.